Diegoul/hello-world/README.md

 - 👀 I’m interested in Python, Visual Basic, VSCode, Kubernetes, JSON, Microservices

-- 🌱 I’m currently learning Azure, then I pretend to step up my knowledge on SOA
+- 🌱 I’m currently learning Azure, then I intend to step up my knowledge on SOA

 - 💞️ I’m looking to collaborate on code reviews and also best practices